 We endeavour to ensure that all of our extra-curricular activities are adapted for children's specific needs.
 We are delighted with the number of pupils with Special Educational Needs who participate fully in school trips, residential trips, extra-curricular clubs, sports teams and school committees.
-As a fully inclusive school, all children participate in whole school curriculum on and off-site activities.
+As a fully inclusive school, we endeavour to ensure that all children can participate in whole school curriculum on and off-site activities.